CherryKitten/CharjaBox/docs/configuration.md

 # Configuration

-Configuration is done in one or multiple files in a group-specific subfolder of the `settings` folder.
-By default the directory `settings/charjabox/` is used if you don't specify a different path.
-You should never touch the `settings/defaults/` folder in normal use.

-You only need to add the settings that you actually change to your settings folder.
-If you do this by copying the whole files over from `settings/defaults/` or by creating your own files with just the variables you need is up to you.
-Every file ending in `.yml` inside of `settings/$YOURSETTINGS` will be recognized by CharjaBox.
+Configuration is done by overwriting the defaults that are set in `group_vars/all/*`.
+Do not change files in this folder, as it is tracked by git.

+To do this, create variable files (or folders) in either `group_vars/`or `host_vars`.
+These can either be files called `$GROUPNAME.yml`/`$HOSTNAME.yml` or folders called `$GROUPNAME`/`$HOSTNAME` with any number of `.yml` files inside.
+Then, overwrite variables in the form of `$VARIABLE: $VALUE`.

-If you use CharjaBox to set up multiple servers, you can use different settings folders for every server.
+If you use CharjaBox to set up multiple servers, you can use different settings for every server, by having multiple groups and/or hosts with different variables in your inventory.

-To do this, set different hostnames or groups for your different servers in your [Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-hosts-and-groups) and create
-`host_vars/$HOSTNAME` or `group_vars/$GROUPNAME` files for each server/group.

-In those files you can change the `charjabox_settings_path` variable and set your settings in a folder inside of `settings/` with the same name as the variable.

 ## General